-When we were trying to get Rowan out of Devizes Marina it was quite tricky.
-As there was a strong breeze blowing across the pontoons.
+There was a strong breeze blowing across the pontoons while we were trying to manoeuvre Rowan out of the Marina.
 Every time I had her lined up to go where I wanted, the wind caught her bow and blew her back onto the pontoon ends.
-However, we eventually managed to get out and now we are happily chugging along without as much drama.
+However, we eventually managed to get out and are now happily chugging along without as much drama.

 The Bridge Inn

 Sketch of Rowan moored by The Bridge Inn, ready to head further tomorrow.

 I have with me two sketching pads.
 One A4 and another A6, both Daler-Rowney 90lb cartridge paper.
 I also have my Winsor & Newton travelling watercolour set, one large brush and one or two small brushes and of course a 6B pencil.